Student Robotics: Student Robotics competition

 The competition is designed, organised and managed by a team of volunteers ("Blueshirts").
 Most volunteers have previously competed in an annual competition and many have gone on to study robotics, computer science or engineering at university.
 The competition takes place over a weekend in April/May.
 There are a series of league matches, spread over two half days, where each team competes against 3 other robots, to score points.
 On the afternoon of the second day, the points from the league table determine the rounds for the knockout stage, which eventually determines the winners of the competition.

 Teams are introduced to the competition, and provided with their kit, at a "KickStart" event at the beginning of the academic year in October.
 Kickstart involves briefings on the competition challenge, and its rules, by Student Robotics volunteers.
 There is also a mini-game to introduce the teams to the kit.
 During the competition cycle, "Tech Days" held at various locations where teams are encouraged to work on their robot under the supervision of Student Robotics' Volunteers.

 Historically the competition has been hosted on the Highfield Campus of the University of Southampton, however the 2014 and 2015 competitions were held at Newbury Racecourse Grandstand.
-Kickstart is also held on the Highfield Campus of the University of Southampton, but for the 2014 competition there were Kickstarts at the University of Bristol and Gresham's School, and for the 2015 competition there were Kickstarts at the University of Bristol, Facebook's office in London, and Technische Universität München.
+Kickstart is also held on the Highfield Campus of the University of Southampton, but for the 2014 competition there were Kickstarts at the University of Bristol and Gresham's School, and for the 2015 competition there were Kickstarts at the University of Bristol, Facebook's office in London, and the Technical University of Munich.
 In 2017, two Kickstart events were held, at the University of Southampton and at the offices of Thread in London.

 The competition rules mandate that the robots are autonomous, rather than remote controlled.
 The competitors may program their robot in Python via an IDE provided by Student Robotics.
 Student Robotics does not ban, nor support other methods than the IDE for programming their robots.

 The competition is free to enter although schools have to make their own travel arrangements and provide the materials to build a chassis and fashion their robot.
 In some years a small budget has been given to schools.